roosemberth/karuiwm/README.md

 ---

-This will launch a new X session on display **:1** (modify the Makefile to change) with stwm as window manager and an open xterm window:
+This will launch a new X session on display **:1** (modify the Makefile to change) with stwm as the window manager:

 	make run

-If you want to open other applications at startup, modify <code>xinitrc</code>.
+Modify <code>xinitrc</code> to customise startup actions.

 usage